GoInterject/GoInterject.github.io/bApps/InterjectTraining/Capital/CapitalInput.md

 ## To Delete PO Items

-To delete a PO Item, toggle the **Delete on Save** drop-down in the furthest left column to *Delete!*.
+To delete a PO Item, select *Delete!* from the **Delete on Save** drop-down in the column farthest to the left.
 The PO Item will be deleted on the Save.

 ![](/images/WCNTraining/Capital/CapitalInput_Delete.png)